Sears Tower

 Dr. Sally Nuamah

-Dr. Nuamah is an Associate Professor of Political Science and African American Studies at Northwestern University, where her scholarship sits at the intersection of education policy, political behavior, and equity.
+Dr. Nuamah is an Associate Professor of Political Science, Human Development, and Social Policy at Northwestern University, where her scholarship sits at the intersection of education policy, political behavior, and equity.

-A recipient of the 2011 Princeton Prize in Race Relations, Dr. Nuamah is also the award-winning author of How Girls Achieve: Gender and Educational Attainment in Black America*.
-This groundbreaking, data-driven work examines why Black girls are outpacing Black boys academically and explores the broader implications for families, schools, and policymakers.
+A recipient of the 2011 Princeton Prize in Race Relations, Dr. Nuamah is also the award-winning author of How Girls Achieve and Closed for Democracy: How Mass School Closure Undermines the Citizenship of Black Americans

 Princeton Club of Chicago logo